code2k13/emoji_vid_gen/README.md

 ## Change default width and height of image

-Copy a suitable profile and modify following lines:
+Copy a suitable preset file and modify following lines:

 ```yaml
 global: